 Open to early and middle childhood majors only.
 A continuation of MTH 111, this course examines the ideas and concepts of geometry and data analysis.
-Included are a study of measurement in one, two, and three dimensions, synthetic, coordinate, and transformational geometry, counting theory, basic probability, and basic statistics.
+Included are the study of measurement in one, two, and three dimensions, synthetic, coordinate, and transformational geometry, counting theory, basic probability, and basic statistics.

-MTH 115 GEOMETRY FOR MIDDLE CHILDHOOD TEACHERS Three credit hours
+MTH 115 GEOMETRY FOR MIDDLE CHILDHOOD TEACHERS